srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     Lab 3 of this course has you prepare the lab environment, including the installation Python 3.8.
 If Python is not installed, refer back to the instructions in Lab 3.

-    > **Note**:  Currently, the Azure IoT EdgeHub Dev Tool uses a docker-py library that is not compatible with Python 3.8.

 1. With Python installed, open Windows Command Prompt.

 1. At the command prompt, to install the package manager for Python (Pip), enter the following commands: